Efficient training of photonic quantum generative models: Ans a tze and initialization strategies in linear optical circuits

 \subsection{Interferometer choice}

 Recall that our model, as a photon-native algorithm, directly exploits linear optical elements like beam-splitters and phase shifters instead of the usual hardware-agnostic gates from quantum computing.
-As explain in Section \ref{sec:generative_model}, any $m \times m$ unitary $U$ that describes the evolution of a single photon over $m$ modes can be decomposed as a product of Mach-Zender elements defined over two modes.
+As explained in Section \ref{sec:generative_model}, any $m \times m$ unitary $U$ that describes the evolution of a single photon over $m$ modes can be decomposed as a product of Mach-Zender elements defined over two modes.
 This was first proven by Reck et al. in \cite{Reck_1994} with a triangular decomposition.
 The rectangular decomposition often used in hardware was proposed later by Clements et al. in \cite{Clements_2016}.

-The rectangular and triangular meshes are not the only options to define universal interferometers, and this question has been studied in several recent works \cite{Hamerly_2022, Fldzhyan:20, Basani:23, Crisan:25}.
-For instance, the 3- MZI architecture resembles the Clements architecture but adds a third 50:50 beam splitter to each standard MZI, enclosing the external phase shift.
+The rectangular and triangular meshes are not the only possible universal interferometer architectures as has been demonstrated in recent works \cite{Hamerly_2022, Fldzhyan:20, Basani:23, Crisan:25}.
+For instance, the 3-MZI architecture resembles the Clements architecture but adds a third 50:50 beam splitter to each standard MZI, enclosing the external phase shift.
 There is also the butterfly mesh, based on the sine-cosine decomposition of unitaries, that results in a self-similar pattern of MZIs.
 Though both meshes are universal, they induce markedly different sampling densities on $U(N)$ when compared to Reck and Clements schemes: drawing phase shifts from the same region of parameter space during initialization can lead to strong over- and under- representation of different unitaries, depending on the mesh geometry \cite{Hamerly_2024}.

 In addition, we can take another approach and consider a parametrization of an $m \times m$ unitary $U$ which does not directly correspond to hardware, i.e., to an interferometer.
 This does not cause any issues, since with classical training the model can be trained over those parameters, and when the model is deployed, the trained unitary can be decomposed into any mesh which matches the available hardware.
 In our code, we implement a parametrization where a vector of real parameters is first mapped to a general complex matrix, on which a QR decomposition is then applied.
 This parametrization is compatible with the Haar measure, in the sense that it yields Haar-distributed unitaries when the parameters are sampled from an isotropic Gaussian distribution \cite{mezzadri2007generaterandommatricesclassical}.